aditya-see/CasADi.jl/README.md

 Please note:
 1. This repo is unofficial, not maintained by the original CasADi authors, and not affiliated with the CasADi project.
-2. There is no plan to include interfaces to all of CasADi capabilities.
-It has grown out of my own research needs and I am sharing it in case other people find it useful.
-Since [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) is used, any aspect of CasADi not implemented in this interface can be easily accessed directly via PyCall.
-3. I am more than happy to accept contributions and discuss potential changes that could improve this package.
+2. I am more than happy to accept contributions and discuss potential changes that could improve this package.

 ## How to install

-This is **not** a registered package and there is no plan to register it soon.
+The package is **not** yet registered.
+I will register it once its tested sufficiently.
 You can easily install it by activating the package manager `]` and running

 ```julia